If you have a young child, one of your biggest parenting decisions is likely to be when to start daycare.

 - They are showing signs of independence, such as wanting to decide what they eat and what clothes or shoes they would like to wear.

-- They are curious about the word around them and like learning and discovering new things.
+- They are curious about the world around them and like learning and discovering new things.

 - They are beginning to express themselves and can indicate what they want by using signs or attempting to say the occasional word.

-Just as there is no best age to put a baby in daycare, there is no single worst age to start daycare either.
+Just as there is no best age, there is no single worst age to start daycare either.